← Back to research

 What's the best sandbox for AI agents?

-E2B for ephemeral execution, Sprites for persistent state with checkpoints, Daytona for Computer Use, Modal for GPU workloads.
+E2B for ephemeral execution, Sprites for persistent state with checkpoints, Daytona for Computer Use, Modal for GPU workloads, OpenSandbox for self-hosted Kubernetes-scale deployments.

 Should I use ephemeral or persistent sandboxes?